Vera Zorina: Background

 Zorina was born in Berlin, Germany.
 Her father Fritz Hartwig was a German lapsed Roman Catholic, and her mother Abigail Johanne Wimpelmann (known as Billie Hartwig) was Norwegian and Lutheran.
 Both were professional singers.
 Zorina was brought up in Kristiansund, a small coastal town between Trondheim and Molde, where she debuted as a dancer at the local theatre, Festiviteten.
 She received her education at the Lyceum for Girls in Berlin and was trained in dance by Olga Preobrajenska and Nicholas Legat.

 Career

 At age 12, she was presented to Max Reinhardt, who cast her in A Midsummer Night's Dream (1929) and Tales of Hoffmann (1931).
-A performance at London's Gaiety Theatre won her an invitation to join the Ballet Russe de Monte Carlo in 1933, at which time she adopted the stage name of Vera Zorina.
+A performance at London's Gaiety Theatre won her an invitation to join the Ballet Russe de Monte Carlo in 1933, at which time she was obliged to adopt the stage name of Vera Zorina.
 The company wanted only Russian names.
 She was given a list of 20 and chose the last one because she could pronounce it.

-A few years later, she attained a lead role in the London production of On Your Toes (1937) and was seen by American film producer Samuel Goldwyn, who signed her to a seven-year film contract.
+A few years later, she attained a lead role in the London production of On Your Toes (1937), choreography by her husband George Balanchine.
+American film producer Samuel Goldwyn saw it and signed her to a seven-year film contract.
 She appeared in seven Hollywood movies between 1938 and 1946.